lemoonchild/physical-properties-of-a-capacitor/README.md

 ![Capacitor Banner](https://c1.wallpaperflare.com/preview/442/803/728/electronics-capacitor-component-circuit.jpg)

 This application is crafted to visualize and analyze the physical properties of three distinct capacitor types: parallel plate, spherical, and cylindrical.
-Proudly developed by **Madeline Castro** and **Xavier López**, passionate physics students from Universidad del Valle de Guatemala.
+Proudly developed by **Madeline Castro** and **Xavier López**, passionate CS & TI and physics students from Universidad del Valle de Guatemala.

 ## Overview